Pros Vs. Cons of Hiring Your Friend at Work

 - Other employees may assume friends are being shown favoritism even if they aren’t

-- Disciplining a friend is difficult as they may not take you seriously
+- Giving feedback to a friend is even more difficult and/or they may not take you seriously

 - Problems at work may carry out of the office and vice versa